Sarah Slean: Other music work

 In 2006, she contributed two covers ("Us and Them" and "Comfortably Numb") to Pink Floyd Redux, a modern 12-track tribute to Pink Floyd.

 Another notable cover in Slean's repertoire is her down-tempo rendition of Our Lady Peace's guitar-driven song "Julia".
 Our Lady Peace has performed Slean's "piano" version of their song in their own concerts.
 Vocalist Raine Maida explained the origins of the piano version: "We’re gonna do a song from our first record now, that was given to us on a cassette tape, a very different version, from a girl named Sarah Slean from Toronto..."

 Slean was also featured on the Fox TV network as the pianist in Sunrise, the fictional town where bodies started piling up in Murder in Small Town X, a short-lived reality TV series.

 In October 2008, Slean performed at the first annual Canwest Cabaret Festival in Toronto.
 Slean performed sets of her own music accompanied by bassist Joe Phillips and drummer Mark Mariash, and also contributed to multi-artist "songbook" performances of the songs of Leonard Cohen and Kurt Weill.

 In March 2009, Slean took part in the Juno Songwriter's Circle in Vancouver, alongside fellow songwriters Jim Cuddy, Jacob Hoggard (of Hedley), Doc Walker, Buffy Saint-Marie, Vancouver upstart Ndidi Onukwulu, and Hawksley Workman, who hosted.
 She played two songs from The Baroness, "Notes from the Underground" and "Looking for Someone".

 In 2009 she took part in an interactive documentary series called City Sonic.
 The series, which featured 20 Toronto artists, had her talk about performing at the Rivoli while attending the University of Toronto.

 On 18 April 2011, Slean chose a song called "New Pair of Eyes" from Land, to be included on the compilation album Songs of Love for Japan.
 She described the song as an "ode to the shocking wonder of existence".
 Songs of Love for Japan was available for only 3 days, with all proceeds going toward relief efforts in the aftermath of the earthquake and tsunami that struck Japan on 11 March 2011.

 Since at least 2021, Slean has worked on writing the music for the stage musical Maudie, based on the life of Canadian artist Maud Lewis.
 As of August 2025, the musical was still in development.

+In 2026, Slean won a DORA for “Outstanding New Opera” as part of the compositional team for Canuck Cantatas.